sunpaq/monkc/README.md

 	global log level:
 	you can set the global variable LOG_LEVEL to:
-	SILENT		//no log outputed
+	MC_SILENT		//no log outputed
-	ERROR_ONLY  //error log only
+	MC_ERROR_ONLY  //error log only
-	DEBUG 		//error log and debug log
+	MC_DEBUG 		//error log and debug log
-	VERBOSE     //error log and debug log and runtime log
+	MC_VERBOSE     //error log and debug log and runtime log

 	you can use:
 	error_log()